PhilippRamjoue/Survival_Prediction_Leukemia/README.md

 The specific clean function is in the [train.py](train.py) script and details can be seen there.

-It's worth to mention that the initial cleaning function has to be updated because of some side effects in the model training.
+It's worth to mention that the initial cleaning function (Version 1) has been updated because of some side effects in the model training.

 #### Version 1